-Ratcliff Lake Trail is a 4.4 mile lightly trafficked out and back trail located near Kennard, TX that features a lake.
+Ratcliff Lake Trail is a 2.8 mile lightly trafficked loop trail located near Kennard, Texas that features a lake.
 The trail is rated as moderate and primarily used for hiking, walking, camping, birding, and backpacking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash